saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

 <!-- ------------------------ -->

-## 2.04 Finding & Testing Locators in the Browser
+## 2.04 Finding & Testing Selenium Locators in the Browser
 Duration: 0:15:00